DataDog/system-tests/docs/architecture/overview.md

  However, there are many scenarios where a test may not be so simple to implement.
  This document aims to give a working understanding of the parts of system-tests, and how to troubleshoot them.

-## What is system-tests bad for?

- - Combinatorial style tests
- - Tests that require specific versions of runtimes, libraries, or operating systems
- - Cloud deployments, kubernetes, distributed deployments
- - Immediately knowing the reason a feature fails
- - Problems or features which are not shared across tracers
- - Performance or throughput testing

- *Examples of bad candidates:*
-  - The .NET tracer must not write invalid IL for it's earliest supported runtime
-  - The startup overhead of the Java tracer is less than 3s for a given sample application
-  - The python tracer must not fail to retrieve traces for a version range of the mongodb library

-## What is system-tests good for?

- - Catching regressions on shared features
- - Wide coverage in a short time frame
- - Shared test coverage across all tracer libraries
- - Ensuring requirements for shared features are met across tracer libraries

-*Examples of good candidates:*
-  - `DD_TAGS` must be parsed correctly and carried as tags on all traces
-  - Tracer libraries must be able to communicate with the agent through Unix Domain Sockets
-  - Sampling rates from the agent are respected when not explicitly configured
-  - All tracer libraries log consistent diagnostic information at startup

 ## What are the components of a running test?

 When the system tests are executing, there are four main containers of concern.